-Fittingly for a country of its enormity, there is are a variety of options when it comes to transport in China.
-Expats in the People’s Republic have access to buses, trains, subways, trams and taxis in many cities, and there are also several options for long-distance travel, including high-speed trains, buses and domestic flights.
+Fittingly for a country of its enormity, China has a variety of transport options.
+Expats in the People’s Republic have access to buses, trains, subways, ferries and taxis in many cities, and there are also several options for long-distance travel, including high-speed trains, buses and domestic flights.

-Walking and cycling are also popular in much of China, being the cheapest and healthiest ways of getting around short distances.
-Some cities have public bicycle hiring programmes as part of their public transport infrastructure.
+Walking and cycling are also popular in much of China, as they are cheap and healthy ways of covering short distances.
+Some cities have bicycle-hiring programmes as part of their public transport infrastructure.

 Driving in China, on the other hand, is a challenge for most expats and is often characterised by chaos and congestion.
 It may be a good idea for foreigners to get to know their surroundings through public transport before getting behind the wheel.

 Public transport in China